Updated June 12, 2023

-Over the years, project managers have brought in changes that are readily accepted around the world and these methodologies and processes are further taken up by global project management organizations, with a view to setting a global standard in everything that is being done with regard to projects.
-Whether it is the field of IT and software development or way into the world of medical and finance, project managers are on the look out to encompass such education and knowledge so as to boost the chances of efficient work in the projects they themselves undertake.
+Over the years, project managers have brought in changes that are readily accepted around the world, and these methodologies and processes are further taken up by global project management organizations, with a view to setting a global standard in everything that is being done with regard to projects.
+Whether it is in the field of IT and software development or way into the world of medicine and finance, project managers are on the lookout to encompass such education and knowledge so as to boost the chances of efficient work in the projects they themselves undertake.

-In this article, you will explore a little into project management certifications, which are the extensions of the all the learning you’ll need as a project manager.
-These certifications are not only catalysts to good project managing, but in fact the key trigger to awesome project management tools and techniques and methodologies.
-This article will elaborate and differentiate two very diverse certifications within project management: MPM and CPM.
+In this article, you will explore a little into project management certifications, which are the extensions of all the learning you’ll need as a project manager.
+These certifications are not only catalysts to good project management but in fact, the key trigger to awesome project management tools and techniques, and methodologies.
+This article will elaborate on and differentiate two very diverse certifications within project management: MPM and CPM.

 Understanding Project Management

-- Project management is that amalgamation of knowledge of various tools, techniques, and methodologies to be able to execute a business’ set objective in a successful and systematic manner.
+- Project management is the amalgamation of knowledge of various tools, techniques, and methodologies to be able to execute a business’ set objective in a successful and systematic manner.

 - Project management also involves careful delegation of tasks and activities to be conducted in a life cycle of a project.
 Project managers need to have a certain caliber to be able to pull off something as complicated and complex as a business project.